playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 >
 > [Debla over on YouTube has a fantastic video explaining PPR in-depth.](https://www.youtube.com/watch?v=MTcPrTIBkpA)

 So why am I talking about a Next-specific feature in a React-only article?
-Well, it's proof at how React's decision to mark client and server boundaries has played out well since its inception; this feature wouldn't work if it weren't for the distinction from the code of which code is static and which is dynamic.
+Well, it's proof of how React's decision to mark client and server boundaries has played out well since its inception; this feature wouldn't work if it weren't for the distinction from the code of which code is static and which is dynamic.

 # React's future